In-Vitro Evaluation of TEER Effects on Annular Forces with the TriClip

 Github Repository

-I developed a custom in-vitro platform to study how transcatheter edge-to-edge repair (TEER) alters annular forces.
+I developed an in-vitro platform to study how the transcatheter edge-to-edge repair (TEER) procedure alters annular forces around the tricuspid valve in hearts.
 The system integrates a dilatable heart mount with strain gauges bonded to 3D-printed structures acting as load cells at the annulus, enabling high-resolution measurement of local forces under physiologic loading.
-Explanted hearts were mounted and pressurized via the pulmonary artery to simulate ventricular filling and systolic conditions.
+Explanted porcine hearts were mounted and pressurized via the pulmonary artery to simulate ventricular filling and systolic conditions.

 Methodology